Learning: Socioeconomic and physical conditions

 Problems like malnutrition, fatigue, and poor physical health can slow learning, as can bad ventilation or poor lighting at home, and unhygienic living conditions.

 The design, quality, and setting of a learning space, such as a school or classroom, can each be critical to the success of a learning environment.
 Size, configuration, comfort—fresh air, temperature, light, acoustics, furniture—can all affect a student's learning.
 The tools used by both instructors and students directly affect how information is conveyed, from the display and writing surfaces (blackboards, markerboards, tack surfaces) to digital technologies.
 For example, if a room is too crowded, stress levels rise, student attention is reduced, and furniture arrangement is restricted.
 If furniture is incorrectly arranged, sightlines to the instructor or instructional material are limited and the ability to suit the learning or lesson style is restricted.
 Aesthetics can also play a role, for if student morale suffers, so does motivation to attend school.

-Psychological factors and teaching style
+Psychological factors

-Intrinsic motivation, such a student's own intellectual curiosity or desire to experiment or explore, has been found to sustain learning more effectively than extrinsic motivations such as grades or parental requirements.
+Intrinsic motivation, such as a student's own intellectual curiosity or desire to experiment or explore, has been found to sustain learning more effectively than extrinsic motivations such as grades or parental requirements.
 Rote learning involves repetition in order to reinforce facts in memory, but has been criticized as ineffective and "drill and kill" since it kills intrinsic motivation.
 Alternatives to rote learning include active learning and meaningful learning.

 The speed, accuracy, and retention, depend upon aptitude, attitude, interest, attention, energy level, and motivation of the students.
-Praising students who answer a question properly or give good results should be praised.
+Students who answer a question properly or give good results should be praised.
 This encouragement increases their ability and helps them produce better results.
 Certain attitudes, such as always finding fault in a student's answer or provoking or embarrassing the student in front of a class are counterproductive.

-Certain techniques can increase long-term retention: